Our overworked minions…

 Elizabeth Stark – art director – is a self-professed grammar nerd, modern-day nomad (currently calling Korea home), and veritable crazy-cat-lady-in-the-making (so say her two teens and husband of 22 years).
 She is a recent design graduate, but still considers herself a student struggling to tame the wild beast that is the Adobe Creative Suite.
 When able to distract her internal editor, she pens short fiction, then finds a million perfectionistic reasons not to submit (yet still found her way to publication somehow).
 Her favorite pastimes are working in pajamas, obsessing over commas, and watching True Crime dramas.

 Jennifer Courtney – fiction editor – (jl courtney) is the aging mother of three children, two dachshunds, and a cat named Schrödinger.
-She has been published at Postcard Poems and Prose, Page & Spine, Black Heart Magazine, and many others.
+She has been published at Page & Spine, Black Heart Magazine, Feathertale, and many others.